Who and what gets recognized in peer recognition: Discussion

 \subsubsection{How does peer recognition form?}

-We found that peer interactions play an important role in shaping peer recognition, in line with what prior work suggests~\cite{gee2000chapter,quan2022trajectory,alaee2022}, but also that indirect observations of peers help students formulate peer perceptions to a similar extent.
-Our analysis, therefore, illuminates the complexities behind how students form perceptions of their peers (e.g., dropping versus adding interaction ties).
+We found that both peer interactions and indirect observations of peers play an important role in shaping peer recognition, in line with what prior work suggests~\cite{gee2000chapter,quan2022trajectory,alaee2022,grunspan2016}.
+Our analysis, therefore, illuminates the complexities behind how students form perceptions of their peers (i.e., interaction-based versus observation-based recognition).
 Future work should further investigate the relationship between interactions and peer recognition, for example by conducting egocentric network analyses to probe the more fine-grained social processes underlying the development of peer recognition.
 Our results also suggest that future analyses of peer recognition should continue to probe and analyze interaction networks alongside student nominations of strong peers.
 Examining both networks together will likely provide a more nuanced understanding of how patterns of recognition form.

 Finally, we devised a coding scheme to identify the different skill sets for which students nominate their peers as strong in their physics course.
 These codes encompassed a variety of skills students identified in their explanations of nominations: knowledge (e.g., content knowledge, getting high grades, and having a natural ability to learn physics), engagement in processes (e.g., designing an experiment, analyzing data, and solving problems), and interactions (e.g., helping, explaining, and leading).
 Such skills have been identified across qualitative research studies investigating how students define being a good physics student or a good physicist~\cite{tonso2006student,danielsson2012exploring,fields2013picking,due2014competent,gonsalves2014physics,gonsalves2014persistent,gonsalves2016masculinities,irvingsayre2015,DoucetteHermione,doucettegoodlabpartner,cooper2018perceives,stump2022perc}, however our study is the first to evaluate these skills at the scale of a large introductory physics course.
 Future work should examine whether this coding scheme is applicable to explanations from students in other institutions or experiencing different instructional styles and pedagogies.